-Planned Exploratory Analysis: Does gender norm endorsement moderate differences in effort moralization?
+Planned Exploratory Analysis: are Does gender norm endorsement moderate differences in effort moralization moderated by gender norm endorsement?

-We explored whether the observed results on moral judgment could be a function of gender role beliefs (work: M = 3.08, SD = 1.25; care: M = 2.99, SD = 1.26).
-To do so, we tested whether differences in moral judgment were moderated by the interaction of gender and gender role beliefs.
-This was done by Study (work/care) and morality dimension (core goodness/value commitment).
+Given the robustness of the effort moralization effect against moderators, we explored whether the observed results on moral judgment could be a function of gender role beliefs (work: M = 3.08, SD = 1.25; care: M = 2.99, SD = 1.26).
+To do so, we tested whether differences in moral judgment between high and low effort displays were moderated by the interaction of gender and gender role beliefs.
+This was done by contextStudy (work/care) and morality dimension (core goodness/value commitment).

-The interaction didn't reach significance in either of the models.
-In both studies, we observed a small significant negative main effect of gender role beliefs on differences in value commitment (work: $\beta$ = -.17, 95% CI [-.23, -.10], p < .001, $R^2{\text{adjusted}}$ = .027; care: $\beta$ = -.11, 95% CI [-.18, -.04], p = .004, $R^2{\text{adjusted}}$ = .008) and for core goodness in Study 1(work: $\beta$ = -.08, 95% CI [-.15, -.01], p = .019, $R^2{\text{adjusted}}$ = .003).
+In neither of the four models was the difference in moral judgment predicted by gender or by the interaction of gender and gender role beliefs (see supplemental material).
+In both contexts The interaction didn't reach significance in either of the models.
+In both studies, we observed a small significant negative main effect of gender role beliefs on differences in value commitment (work: $\beta = -.17$ , 95% CI [-.23, -.10], p < .001, $R^2{adjusted} = .027$ ; care: $\beta = -.11$ , 95% CI [-.18, -.04], p = .004, $R^2{adjusted} = .008$ ) and for core goodness in Study 1(work: $\beta = -.08$ , 95% CI [-.15, -.01], p = .019, $R^2{adjusted} = .003$ ).

+Hence, it appears more likely that gender role beliefs, as expressions of conservative views, moderate the effort moralization effect, yet to a very small extent.
 Critically, the strongest model explained below 3% of the variance in effort moralization.
 It is hence not likely that gender norm beliefs play a practically meaningful role, given that gender doesn't appear to meaningfully influence the effect either.